-GLOSSARY ITEM DEFINITION Population A count of Canadian citizens (by birth or by naturalization) and landed immigrants (Census) with a usual place of residence in Canada; persons claiming refugee status and members of their families living with them; persons who hold student authorizations (student visas or student permits) and members of their families living with them; persons who hold employment authorizations (work permits) and members of their families living with them; and persons with a usual place of residence in Canada who hold Minister's permits (including extensions) and members of their families living with them.
+GLOSSARY ITEM DEFINITION Population A count of Canadian citizens (by birth or by naturalization) and landed immigrants (Census) with a usual place of residence in Canada; persons claiming refugee status and , , members of their families living with them; persons who hold student authorizations (student visas or student permits) and members of their families living with them; persons who hold employment authorizations (work permits) and members of their families living with them; and persons with a usual place of residence in Canada who hold Minister's permits (including extensions) and members of their families living with them.
 Population Density The number of persons per square kilometre of land area.
 (Census) Post-Secondary A public college, university college, institute or university in British Columbia.
 Institution Provincial Programs designed for students who cannot attend a regular school for health or Resource Program other reasons.
 Students are in long term PRPs if they are in the facility for more than (PRP) three months.
-Provincial Awarded by the Ministry of Education to qualifying Grade 12 students who are Scholarships Canadian citizens or permanent residents, and have fulfilled graduation requirements.
+Provincial Awarded by the Ministry of Education to qualifying Grade 12 students who are Canadian citizens or permanent residents, and have fulfilled graduation Scholarships requirements.
 Public School A body of students, teachers, other staff, and facilities organized as a unit for educational purposes under the supervision of an administrative officer and administered by a board of education.
 Rural School A school with a postal code outside the commuting zone of larger urban centres (Census Metropolitan Areas, areas with an urban core population of at least 100,000, or Census Agglomerations, areas with urban cores of 10,000 to 99,999 people).
 School An organization having at least one teacher and administrator, which provides educational programs to students.
 School of The school to which an event is to be attributed.
 For example, a final mark is Attribution attributed to a school, as is an enrolment or a Foundation Skills Assessment (FSA) result.
 The school of attribution can be different depending on the type of result that is to be attributed.
-School District A geographic area in British Columbia constituted as a district under the School Act.
+School District A geographic area in Britich Columbia constituted as a district under the School Act School District A geographic area in British Columbia constituted as a district under the School Act.
 There are currently 59 school districts and one Francophone Education Authority.
-0.1 A sale sal levilation on callegation of L. 2.
-Property of L. 2.
-Pr School Facility A school building or collection of buildings used for purposes of providing an 0.1 educational program for students.
-School Program An organization having at least one teacher and administrator, which provides 0.1124 educational programs to students.
+There are currently 59 school districts and one Francophone Education Authonty.
+School Facility A school building or collection of buildings used for purposes of providing an educational program for students.
+School Program An organization having at least one teacher and administrator, which provides Jan 19 educational programs to students.
 School Year The twelve month period commencing on July 1 and ending the following June 30.
-Cohool ogs Five to pineteen years of ago inclusive School-age Five to nineteen years of age inclusive.
+School-age Five to nineteen years of age inclusive.
 Secondary Students who are taking courses at the Grade 8-12 level and the school personnel Ungraded (SU) do not consider them to be in a specific Grade level.
-Six-Year The portion of students who graduate, with a Certificate of Graduation, within six Completion Rate The portion of students who graduate, with a Certificate of Graduation, with a Certificate of Graduation of Graduate, with a Certificate of Graduate of Grad Completion Rate British Columbia.
-Special Needs A supplemental program provided by schools to assist students, identified as having Program "special requirements", in achieving a Certificate of Graduation and/or other i rogram outcomes as specified in the student's Individual Education Plan (IEP). cated most de appointed in the student's individual Education Flan (IEI).
+Six-Year The portion of students who graduate, with a Certificate of Graduation, within six Completion Rate years from the first time they enroll in Grade 8, adjusted for migration in and out of British Columbia.
+Special Needs A supplemental program provided by schools to assist students, identified as having Program "special requirements", in achieving a Certificate of Graduation and/or other outcomes as specified in the student's Individual Education Plan (IEP).